5-MeO-NMT

 5-MeO-NMT, also known as 5-methoxy-N-methyltryptamine, is an tryptamine alkaloid, being the 5-methoxy analogue of N-methyltryptamine (NMT).
 It was first isolated from Phalaris arundinacea (reed canary grass) and also occurs in other species such as Virola species and Bufo alvarius skin.
 The compound has been synthesized by Alexander Shulgin and reported in his book TiHKAL (Tryptamines I Have Known and Loved).

 Use and effects

 Alexander Shulgin included 5-MeO-NMT as an entry in his book TiHKAL (Tryptamines I Have Known and Loved).
-However, he does not appear to have tried it and states that the dose and duration of the compound are unknown.
+However, he does not appear to have tested it and states that the dose and duration of the compound are unknown.
 In any case, Shulgin stated that it would be expected to be rapidly metabolized by monoamine oxidase and that it would likely only be active parenterally.